-Fairview Animal Hospital is wholly committed to providing a Fear-Free™ experience for your pet.
+Fairview Animal Hospital is wholly committed to providing a low stress experience for your pet.
 We believe that your pet’s emotional wellness is equally important as his physical health and we are dedicated to protecting and preserving both.

-We’ve made several changes at our hospital to remove anxiety triggers and create a stress-free environment.
+We do our best to remove anxiety triggers and create a stress-free environment.
 As a result, pets that have previously shown signs of anxiety, stress and/or fear are now demonstrating noticeably positive changes in behavior.
 Here are some things you might notice when you visit us:

 - You may notice plug-ins in the wall – these are dispensing calming pheromones (chemical signals) that only your pet can detect.
 These pheromones help signal to them that this is a safe place and decrease their stress-response.
 (You may also see our staff putting a bandana, blanket or towel that has been sprayed with the same pheromones close to your pet, enhancing the effect.)

 - We may ask you to sit with your pet for a few minutes in the exam room before we begin your appointment.
 This allows your pet to get familiar with the environment and gives the pheromones time to do their work.

 - The music you hear in the exam room has been studied by behaviorists, and found to help decrease stress and anxiety in animals.

 - At times, you may notice a softer tone in our voice as we try our best to create an environment and atmosphere that is peaceful and relaxing for your pet.

 - We will give plenty of treats to your pet during their visits, as long as this is medically appropriate – positive experiences will help make this a “happy place” for your pet.
 (It helps if you bring them in hungry!!)